Canada sends delegation to China to press for release of citizens

 Businessman Michael Spavor, who worked with North Korea, and former diplomat Michael Kovrig were picked up separately in December, shortly after Canada arrested Huawei Technologies Co Ltd Chief Financial Officer Meng Wanzhou, who faces extradition to the United States.

 Canada has condemned the detentions as “arbitrary”, while China has repeatedly demanded Meng be released.
-Freeland, speaking in an interview with CBC radio, said she sought “repeatedly” to speak with her Chinese counterpart, but to no avail.
+Freeland, in an interview with CBC radio, said she sought “repeatedly” to speak with her Chinese counterpart, but to no avail.

 Instead, Liberal lawmaker Robert Oliphant is now leading a Canadian delegation in China to push for release of the two men.
-She did not say who else was on the mission or give further details.
+She did not say who else was on the mission.

 “That is really important for the Chinese to be hearing directly from us,” she said.

-“It’s a terrible situation and we are very clear that these two men are arbitrarily detained.”
+Oliphant “has raised Canada’s strong concerns regarding the arbitrary detention” of the two men, Freeland’s spokesman Adam Austen said.

+The May 20-25 visit is being conducted by the Canada-China Legislative Association, a group created so Canadian and Chinese lawmakers could exchange views.
+The group is due to visit Shanghai, Nanjing, Hong Kong and Macao, its Web site says.

 Canadian diplomats have made recent consular visits to both men, though they have not provided details to the public for privacy reasons.
 Now that the men have been formally arrested, they could soon face trial.